 - The scripts you use to export backups need to include a way to copy the backup files to the standby deployment.

 The account that installed ArcGIS Server, Portal for ArcGIS, and ArcGIS Data Store in the primary deployment must have write access to the SHARED_LOCATION set in the .properties file.
-Additionally, the account running the WebGISDR tool must have read and write privileges on the SHARED_LOCATION and the location to which you copy the backup files.
+Additionally, the account running the webgisdr utility must have read and write privileges on the SHARED_LOCATION and the location to which you copy the backup files.
 The account that installed ArcGIS Server, Portal for ArcGIS, and ArcGIS Data Store in the standby deployment must have at least read privileges on these locations.